Annona muricata | Soursop – Guanabana

 The Tsáchila tribespeople in Ecuador traditionally eat the Annona muricata fruit.
 They believe the leaves help with different ailments.
 They also consider that regularly drinking tea from the leaves can help to regulate sugar blood levels and reduce back pain.
 They believe too that the leaves can protect you from diseases associated with uric acid, such as gout.
 When you rub it directly on the skin it may help with eczema and rheumatism.

 Some people promote soursop (sometimes as “graviola”) as an alternative cancer treatment.
 There is, however, no medical evidence that it is effective.
 Some studies have suggested that graviola leaves could help in anti-aging treatments and control of bad cholesterol.

-Annona muricata is the scientific name for the plant that is also known as Soursop, Graviola or Guanabana.
+Annona muricata is the scientific name for the plant also known as Soursop, Graviola or Guanabana.
 It is a member of the Annonaceae family.
-It is a plant with a delicious fruit and a broadleaf, flowering, evergreen tree.
+It is a broadleaf, flowering, evergreen tree with a delicious fruit.
 It is native to the tropical regions of the Americas.

-Research suggest that Guanabana leaves can be rich in several compounds including protein, calcium, fructose, fat, and vitamins A and B.
+Research suggest that guanabana leaves may be rich in several compounds including protein, calcium, fructose, fat, and vitamins A and B.